 22 The Lord redeems the soul.

-The bottom line is that trusting God sincerely requires a saving relationship with God—also called as the born-again or born of God experience.
+The bottom line is that trusting God with all your heart requires a saving relationship with God—also called the born-again or born-of-God experience.

-Be Saved First Then Experience Trusting God Sincerely
+Be Born Again First, Then Experience Trusting God Sincerely

 READ MORE: Second Birth Needed for Salvation